 Fort Worth Stockyards

-Actually, we wanted to go “just a little bit” to the neighboring state above Texas, but why not go straight to Oklahoma City?
-It’s only a 2 hour drive and… well, you can have a look at it!
+We wanted to go “just a little bit” to the neighboring state above Texas, but why not go straight to Oklahoma City?
+It’s only a 2-hour drive and… well, you can have a look at it!

-So we arrive in Oklahoma City without any prior information or expectations, and… well… somehow it seems to us rather as a somewhat unsorted larger small town.
+So we arrive in Oklahoma City without prior information or expectations, and… well… somehow, it seems to us as a somewhat unsorted larger small town.
 The Capitol – here the seat of the state government – stands somewhere like outside the city; from Route 66 are only two, three inconspicuous buildings left.

 But maybe the Brickstone District keeps its promise – it is supposed to be the “party mile,” similar to the Riverwalk in San Antonio, but with former brick factory buildings, which are now used as restaurants, bars, and entertainment buildings.

 The Brickstone District is also quite nice, and there is a big baseball game going on right now.
-From Corona, you don’t notice (in the afternoon) much more, and we stroll relaxed through the city until… yes until we get the idea: OK, it’s already 7:00 PM through, we could eat something!
+From Corona, you don’t notice (in the afternoon), and we stroll relaxed through the city until… yes, until we get the idea: OK, it’s already 7:00 PM, we could eat something!
 Ha!!!
 And this is where the fun stopped.
 The baseball game had just ended; however, unlike Texas, there was NOT ONE food truck outside the stadium!
 Only ONE bar was open (which we were not allowed to enter with a child under 21) and one Italian restaurant, where you had to have an advance order (because of the restrictions), and no walk-ins (guests without reservations) could be served.
 Hmmm… and now?
 It is meanwhile some after 8:00 PM, and the hunger becomes noticeably stronger.
 What the heck: In case of doubt, then just Mc Donalds!
-Approx. 20 minutes later, we determine that probably all stadium visitors had the same idea – long car queues, all the same, whether Subway, Arby’s, Burger King, KFC, etc. When we then entered our order in the machine in a Sonic, suddenly the light is switched off.
-At 9:00 PM is closing time (eg. Corona) and we also do not get what we had ordered, but no matter.
+Approx. Twenty minutes later, we determine that probably all stadium visitors had the same idea – long car queues, all the same, whether Subway, Arby’s, Burger King, KFC, etc. When we entered our order in the Sonic machine, the light was suddenly switched off.
+At 9:00 PM is closing time (e.g., Corona), and we also do not get what we had ordered, no matter what.
 By Texan standards, we feel a little fooled!
-Like in Germany: everything closed!
+Like in Germany: everything is closed!
 Bedtime at 10:00 PM!